|

 The theory test

 Before You can take your practical driving test you will have to take and pass a theory and hazard perception test All learner drivers need to pass a theory test and a practical driving test before they can obtain a full driving licence.
 The theory test contains 50 multiple choice questions across a range of driving and road safety issues taken from a bank of over 1,000.
 To pass the test candidates need to answer 43 of the 50 questions correctly in 57 minutes.
-How does the hazard perception test work?
-The hazard perception part is delivered on a computer and you respond by clicking a button on the mouse.
-You will be presented with a series of 14 video clips which feature every day road scenes, in each clip there will be at least one developing hazard, but one of the clips will feature two developing hazards.

 To achieve a high score you will need to respond to the developing hazard during the early part of its development.
 The maximum you can score on each hazard is five the pass mark for this is 44 out of 75.